NamelessProj/CiteMeMaybe/README.md

 The `MONGO_DB_NAME` will be used to get the database name where the citations will be saved.

+> [!note]
+> ### How to get your Bot token ?
+> To get your bot token, you'll need to go to the [Discord Developer Portal](https://discord.com/developers/applications).
+> You'll have to create a `New Application` and in the `Bot` page, you'll have to:
+> - Turn on `Presence Intent`
+> - Turn on `Server Members Intent`
+> - Turn on `Message Content Intent`
+> - Check `Administartor` in the `Bot Permissions` that way the bot can do anything. _(Make sure to trust the code)_
+>
+> Then on the `OAuth2` page, in the `OAuth2 URL Generator` part, check `bot`, copy the url and pasted it in your browser.
+>
+> Once your bot on the server you wanted it to be, back on the `Discrod Developer Portal`, in the `Bot` page, you'll find a button `Reset Token`.
+Click on it and then your token will be displayed. __Make sure to save it, it'll be showed one time only__.

+> [!note]
+> ### How to get the ID of your Server ?
+> On Discord, you'll have to go to your `user settings` and in the `Advanced` tab.
+In there, you'll have to turn on the `Developer Mode`.
+>
+> Then make a right click on the server you want the bot in and at the bottom of the context menu, you'll find the possibility to copy the ID of the server.

 ## 🤖 How to run the bot
 1. Clone the repository
 ```bash